whitmanschorn/linked-blog-md/publish/Cooking.md

 I enjoy cooking.

-Some of my favorite things to make include fish, bread, and anything Italian.
+Some of my favorite things to make include dishes with fish, bread, and anything Italian.

 Some of my recipes: